CMSACEntry/CMSAC-2024-Tennis-Aggressiveness/tennis_cmsac.md

+# Walking through both R scripts

+This markdown file will walk you through both R scripts.
+It will also help you understand when to use the Python scripts as well.

 ## Setting up the data

 The first step is to load in the libraries that we will be working with.